ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

 Set Metadata
 """""""""""""""""""""

-You can set metadata for a document using the `setMetaData` method.
+You can set metadata for a document using the :meth:`setMetaData` method.

 |example_tag|